-Funds are groups of related accounts that are used to maintain control over resources that have been segregated for specific activities or objectives.
-The Commonwealth, like other governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-Within the funds, budgetary compliance is demonstrated at the appropriation level for budgeted expenditures.
+Fund Financial Statements and Funds are groups of related accounts that are used to maintain control over resources that have been segregated for specific activities or Component Unit Financial Statements objectives.
+The Commonwealth, like other governments, uses fund accounting to ensure and demonstrate compliance with finance-related Within the funds, budgetary compliance is legal requirements. demonstrated at the appropriation level for budgeted expenditures.
 Only the most significant major funds are shown separately in the fund financial statements, with the remaining funds included in the aggregate.